SharePoint/sp-dev-docs/docs/spfx/css-recommendations.md

 }
 ```

-In the SASS code of the SPFx artefact does not need to have vendor prefixes included.
-After the SASS-to-CSS compilation, those were added automatically resulting in the following CSS declaration.
+The Sass code of the SharePoint Framework artefact does not need to have vendor prefixes included.
+After the Sass-to-CSS compilation, those were added automatically, resulting in the following CSS declaration.

 ```css
 .container_7e976ae1 {